Hattiesburg Area Historical Society...preserving local history and heritage since 1970

 • 1996

-• The new library on Hardy Street opens.
+• The new public library on Hardy Street opens.

 • Town Square Park in downtown is dedicated.